victorhurdugaci/AdventOfCode/README.md

-# Advent of Code 2016 (Solutions in Haskell) - Work in Progress
+# Advent of Code Solutions

 My solutions for the [Advent of Code](http://adventofcode.com/).

-- All solutions are written in [Haskell](https://www.haskell.org/).
+- 2015 contains the solutions for Advent of Code 2015, written in Go
-- I'm learning Haskell as I solve the problems.
-You might see improvements in code as I progress through the month.
+- 2016 contains the solutions for Advent of Code 2016, written in Haskell